-The importance of well-functioning municipal wastewater treatment works (WWTWs) is embedded within the fact that they act as the last barriers and final interface between untreated urban wastewater and healthy aquatic ecosystems[7]; other receiving water users[129] that optimally contribute towards economic growth; and the health of the country's population.
-Whereas poor wastewater handling is known to be a lead cause of nutrient over-enrichment, this cause of eutrophication is also intertwined with other water quality challenges, such as microbial pollution and concomitant health risks; elevated Chemical Oxygen Demand (COD); and others that affect wastewater reuse[106] and recycling[99] strategies.
+The importance of well-functioning municipal wastewater treatment^[137] works (WwTWs) is embedded within the fact that they act as the last barriers and final interface between untreated urban wastewater^[136] and healthy aquatic ecosystems^[7]; other receiving water users^[145] that optimally contribute towards economic growth; and the health of the country's population.
+Whereas poor wastewater handling is known to be a lead cause of nutrient over-enrichment, this cause of eutrophication is also intertwined with other water quality challenges, such as microbial pollution and concomitant health risks; elevated Chemical Oxygen Demand (COD); and others that affect wastewater reuse^[116] and recycling^[107] strategies.
 It was found that up to 70%, and sometimes even more, of the water abstracted by cities, returns as polluted effluent [SA Commission of Enquiry into Water Matters, 1970].
 Municipal urban wastewater return-flow profiles include residential, commercial, business and industrial users, as well as schools, hospitals, sports and recreation facilities, parks and government institutions, implying that poor urban wastewater handling affects society at multiple levels.

-South Africa possesses a vast network of collection and sewer network systems; pumping stations; and WWTWs that, collectively, must ensure that the quality of urban wastewater complies with the authorised levels prior to it being discharged and/ or reused or recycled.
-However, approximately 56% of the over 1 150 municipal WWTWs in the country are in a poor or critical condition and in need of urgent rehabilitation [DWS, 2018b, p.
+South Africa possesses a vast network of collection and sewer network systems; pumping stations; and WwTWs that, collectively, must ensure that the quality of waterborne urban wastewater complies with the authorised levels prior to it being discharged and/ or reused or recycled.
+However, approximately 56% of the over 1 150 municipal WwTWs in the country are in a poor or critical condition and in need of urgent rehabilitation [DWS, 2018b, p.
 5.1].
-Additionally, the facilities previously provided to some households have become inadequate due to various factors, including poor facilities operation; infrastructure operated above its design capacity; ageing infrastructure and insufficient maintenance; and ventilated improved pit latrine (VIP) pits not being emptied regularly.
-Compliance with the Green Drop requirements, previously measured in 2014, was generally very poor, with a 119 of the 144 Water Services Authorities (WSAs) achieving less than 80% compliance [DWS, 2014].
+Additionally, the facilities previously provided to some households have become inadequate due to various factors, including poor facilities operation and infrastructure operated above its design capacity (FIGURE 1); vandalism, ageing infrastructure and insufficient maintenance (FIGURE 2); poorly constructed and operated on-site sanitation systems; and ventilated improved pit latrine (VIP) pits and septic tanks not being emptied regularly.
+Compliance with the Green Drop requirements, previously measured in 20141, was generally very poor, with a 119 of the 144 Water Services Authorities (WSAs) achieving less than 80% compliance [DWS, 2014].